vaadin/framework/WebContent/ITMILL/readme.txt

 You can re-create widgetsets directory by running below command on top directory. ant -f build-widgetsets.xml

-See buildwidgetsets.xml and colorpicker demo for more information regarding widgetsets.
+See build-widgetsets.xml and com.itmill.toolkit.demo.colorpicker package for
+more information regarding widgetsets.